Pinterest Pixel

 How Do I Keep Columns Visible While Scrolling?

-What’s the Difference Between Splitting and Freezing Panes?
+What is the Difference Between Freeze Panes and Split Panes?

 To unfreeze just the second row, you’ll need to unfreeze all panes first and then re-freeze only what you need.
 Go to ‘View’ > ‘Freeze Panes’ > select ‘Unfreeze Panes’.
 Then, if you need to keep the first row frozen, simply select the cell in the second row and refreeze.